6 things to know about immersive audio

 As the name suggests, immersive audio envelopes the listener and leads to a more life-like, three-dimensional sound experience.
-It’s the next step up from home theater’s common surround sound, as it adds height speakers above your head.
+It’s the next step up from home theater’s common, two-dimensional surround sound, as it adds speakers above your head.
 Immersive audio makes films, music, and sound effects more engrossing, with a much deeper and more thrilling audio experience.
 It’s much closer to real sound events, as our hearing enables us to perceive sound coming from all three dimensions.

 2. There are many ways to immerse yourself

 Dolby Atmos.
 DTS:X. Auro-3D.
 Apple Spatial.
 Sony 360.
 There are many names for immersive audio.
 Basically, they all require movies or music produced and coded in a three-dimensional way, a corresponding sound decoder in the multichannel processor on the replay side, and, for a home theater, the matching number of loudspeakers.
 To a degree, common surround-sound or even traditional stereo can also be upmixed three-dimensionally.
 In the studios, advanced immersive formats such as Dolby Atmos and DTS:X have evolved from channel-based sound mixing to object-based mixing, which not only directs sound effects to specific channels but creates the experience that immersive sound is all about: enveloping the listener with a dome of sound.
 There are differences in the formats and decoding, but overall, they are compatible and require speakers up front, to the sides, behind, and above you.